marielle-lopez/minesweeper/README.md

 ### High Priority

-- Create method that generates the coordinates of a `Cell`
+- Receive user input through the console
-- Pick the coordinates of bombs and alter the `hasBomb` property of corresponding cells
+- Randomly generate the coordinates of bombs and alter the `hasBomb` property of corresponding cells
-- Implement `Cell` into `Grid` to create a grid using the `Cell` class
-- Create a `Cell` for each cell in the Minesweeper grid

 ### Low Priority